-So, the Moscow Mule has vodka and lime, the dark and stormy uses rum and lime, and now, this recipe calls for whiskey and lime.
+So, the Moscow Mule has vodka & lime, the dark & stormy uses rum & lime, and now, this recipe calls for whiskey & lime.

-Each of these ginger ale cocktails is almost the same, just with a change in the liquor used.
+These cocktail recipes are almost the same, just with a change in one ingredient.

 As I said, I much prefer the dark and stormy, but that’s only because I adore rum.
 But if you’re a whiskey drinker, you’ll love this simple cocktail.

 Pro-tip: for an Irish twist, use Irish whiskey!

 Ingredients: whiskey, ginger ale, lime wedge for garnish

 A shandy is essentially a beer with a ‘lemonade top.’